 A method is needed to rapidly and objectively separate woody from normal chicken breasts.
-In 2018, poultry processors began to use the Certified Quality Reader (CQR) to separate woody breast from normal chicken breasts.
+In 2018, poultry processors began to use the Certified Quality Reader (CQR) to separate the woody breast from normal chicken breasts.
 The technology behind the CQR is Bioelectrical Impedance Analysis (BIA).

-BIA measures bioelectric properties (conductance and resistance) of meat arising from cell membranes and from extra- and intracellular fluids (Kyle, et al., 2004).
+BIA measures bioelectric properties (conductance and resistance) of meat arising from cell membranes and extra- and intracellular fluids (Kyle et al., 2004).
 Although initially designed to study the human fat: water ratio, BIA has been used to detect the proximate composition and freshness of fish and meats (Swatland, 2002; Cox and Hartman, 2005; Chevalier et al., 2006).

 Figure 1.
 Reduction in the woody breast by measuring daily.
 To reduce woody breast prevalence, changes to the source occurred.
 Objective measures were taken daily (110 measures/15 minutes).
 Woody breast occurrence dropped to under 2%.

 A primary poultry processor in the Southeast US used the CQR to monitor woody breasts in their plant.
 The plant experienced an average of 15% prevalence of woody breast.
 To reduce woody breast at the source, the CQR furnished data to monitor several hundred birds daily.
 The plant took 110 measures every 15 minutes, allowing them to have a statistical representative sample.
 Woody breast occurrence decreased to under 2%.